kubernetes-sigs/cluster-api/docs/book/src/developer/providers/contracts/bootstrap-config.md

 <h1>Compatibility with the deprecated v1beta1 contract</h1>

-In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserves compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in August 2026.
+In order to ease the transition for providers, the v1beta2 version of the Cluster API contract _temporarily_ preserves compatibility with the deprecated v1beta1 contract; compatibility will be removed tentatively in Apr 2027.

 With regards to initialization completed: